-To date, the core group of writers has grown from 8 to almost 30 writers and include voices of diverse backgrounds, all ages, all genders, and now includes participants from 2 partner organizations; The Q-Youth Foundation and the veterans writing group, LiT Squad of Wellness Works Glendale, and Returning Soldiers Speak.
+To date, the core group of writers has grown from 8 to almost 30 writers and include voices of diverse backgrounds, all ages, all genders, and now includes participants from 2 partner organizations; The Q-Youth Foundation and the veterans writing group, LiT Squad of Wellness Works Glendale, and Warrior Bards of USC.
 The writing and performance work has included spoken word poetry, music, and exhibits of accompanying illustration and artwork.
 The physical artwork has been both hung in our lobby for viewing and also presented as projections on the stage.

 The full focus of the program is to create longer bodies of writing work in stages from these stories that can be applied to the best literary or performance format that suits the work.
 The program has produced stories that have been developed into memoirs for publication, one-act plays, and a full-length solo performance piece, “WET: A DACAmented Journey”.
 This play received a huge response from audiences as well as support from Congresspeople Adam Schiff, Judy Chu, and Ted Lieu, and was the feature presentation this school year by Human Rights Watch Student Task Force.
 It is toured on a multi-city tour that has included universities and major cultural centers including, Lincoln Center Education program in NYC, The Kennedy Center in Washington, DC, and ArtsEmerson in Boston.
 You can learn more about the play here, dacamentedjourney.com.

 We believe storytelling is one of the most powerful tools theatre and the humanities offers to us.
 A shared story no longer belongs to the teller but to those who have heard it, connected with it, and carry it forward.
-This is why we are currently recording the stories for podcast which will allow us to grow our reach beyond our 50-seat theatre to the community at large.
+This is why we are currently both live streaming and recording the stories fwhich will allow us to grow our reach beyond our 50-seat theatre to the community at large.